yanferens/go-interview-practice/README.md

 The challenges are organized in increasing difficulty from beginner to advanced levels.
 Start from the easier ones if you're new to Go, and progress to the more complex ones as you build your skills.

+Each challenge includes:
+- Detailed problem statement
+- Function signature to implement
+- Test cases to validate your solution
+- Learning materials related to the concepts required for the challenge

 ### **Beginner Challenges**

 1. **Challenge 1: Sum of Two Numbers**